RanSolo/bitcoin-transaction-viewer/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Then you should be able to save favorite transactions by clicking the checkbox in their row.
+Save favorite transactions by clicking the checkbox in their row.

 ## Deployed on Vercel